StepanBlaha/StepanBlaha/README.md

 # Hi👋!
 I´m Stepan

-I´m currently student at SPŠ Prosek who is passionate about making cool projects.
+I´m a student at SPŠ Prosek who is passionate about making cool projects.
 I like working with PHP, Javascript, Python, Mysql and Html
-I aspire  one day be a great software engineer and make technology that inspires and elevates people
+I aspire to one day be a great software engineer and make technology that inspires and elevates people

 Where to find me:
 <p align="left">